-Piling up an impressive three Qantas frequent flyer points per dollar, the Qantas American Express Ultimate card has the potential to skyrocket your points balance in no time, and what's more, new cardholders can earn up to 50,000 bonus Qantas Points just for signing up and meeting the spend criteria.
+What's more, new cardholders can earn up to 55,000 bonus Qantas Points just for signing up and meeting the spend criteria.

-Also thrown in is a free return domestic flight each year with Qantas between selected cities, and both domestic and international travel insurance: automatically activated when booking each journey with your card.
+Also thrown in is a $450 travel credit each year to offset the annual fee, complimentary Qantas epiQure Premium Membership, and both domestic and international travel insurance: automatically activated when booking each journey with your card.

 Qantas American Express Ultimate card: fast facts